felix-sol/Ai-Application/README.md

 npm install react-router-dom
 npm install @testing-library/dom

+The start commands for the manual start are **python app.py** in the terminal of the backend and **npm start** in the terminal of the frontend

 ## Usage
+The app is running on http://localhost:3000/
 Once running, the app allows users to:

 Upload a sustainability report in PDF format.